-Program: North Point Facility (NPF) Improvements Project Status: B Project Status: Bid and Award Environmental Status: Active (Cat Ex) Project Cost: Project Sch edule: Approved\$ 17.85 MForecast\$ 17.85 MActual\$ 0.82 M 5 M Forecast 01/18/22 03/01/28 Key Milestones Environme Approva al Bid Advertisement Cons truction NTP Construction Fin Completion nal Current Forecast 08/28/25 5 10/ /31/24 12/31/25 08/31/27
+Program: North Point Fa Improvements Project Status: Bid and Award Environmental Status: Active (Cat Ex) Project Cost: Project Sch edule: Approved Forecast \$ 17.85 M \$ 17.85 M Approved 01/ - Forecast 01/ - 03/01/28 03/01/28 Actual \$ 0.78 M Project Perc ent Com plete: 5.8% Key Milestones Environme Approva ertisement Cons struction NTP Constructior Completi Current Forecast 08/28/25 10/ 11/24 A ( 04/17/26 08/31/27 7

 The project delivery method for this project is Progressive Design-Build with pre-design and design components.
-The bid advertisement date has been pushed out to next quarter but it's not impacting the overall project schedule.
+The Request for Qualifications (Contract No. DB-136) was advertised, and two proposers were qualified.
+The California Environmental Quality Act (CEQA) application will be submitted for Planning Department's approval.
+The Request for Proposals (RFP) will be advertised in the Fall 2025 after CEQA approval.
+This project will be 10038373 SEP combined with Security Enhancement project.
 The project team continues to coordinate with Wastewater Enterprise, SFPUC Information Technology Services, SFPUC Security, and other stakeholders regarding security enhancements and the configuration of servers needed for video recording, management, and analytics.